Generalized Entropy Concentration for Counts: The generalized entropy

 \subsection{Maximization}

 Let $\mathcal{C} (0)$ denote the subset of $\mathbb{R}^m$ defined by the constraints in (\ref{eq:maxG})\footnote{The reason for the ``0'' will be seen in {\textsection}\ref{sec:constr}, where we discuss tolerances on constraints.}.
-Here we point out that the point $x^{\ast}$ solving (\ref{eq:maxG}) occupies a special location in this set, and consequently is the {\tmem{unique}} optimal solution of our maximization problem, despite the fact that $G$ is not a strictly concave function (recall Proposition \ref{prop:Gconc}, part 2).
+Here we point out that despite the fact that $G$ is not a strictly concave function (recall Proposition \ref{prop:Gconc}, part 2), the point $x^{\ast}$ solving (\ref{eq:maxG}) is the {\tmem{unique}} optimal solution of our maximization problem, and occupies a special location in $\mathcal{C}(0)$: